Table Structure and Notes

 If a new type is created, it is immediately available to queries.
 Custom types that are removed will remain available to the query until the next application restart.

-See Tag Names for Code or query the TagTypes table for a list of type names.
+See Tag Names in Code or query the TagTypes table for a list of type names.

 Column Name Data Type Data Source Description